-Additional padding keeps your lower lumbar safe, while the durable construction keeps you in perfect form to prevent injuries, and push yourself to the limits.
-Dual prong roller buckles keep Harbinger Padded Leather Contoured Weightlifting Belt on, even under heavy conditions, while the 6” width aids in stabilization from start to finish.
+Additional padding keeps your lower lumbar safe, while the durable construction keeps makes sure that it won’t wear out before you do.
+A dual prong roller buckles keep Harbinger Padded Leather Contoured Weightlifting Belt on even under heavy conditions, while the 6” width aids in stabilization from start to finish.
 If comfort is your main concern, don’t worry: Harbinger took care of that.
-There’s a foam and suede lining, giving you some serious comfort when you need it the most.
-You’ll be able to keep a close fit, but do keep in mind to look at their sizing chart, and not to go by the size of your pants.
-Users rave about this belt for keeping your posture strong, without making you feel constricted like a cobra’s prey.
+The foam and suede lining provides plenty of padding and a soft touch.
+For the best fit, make sure to use Harbinger’s sizing chart and do not go by the size of your pants.
+Users rave about this belt for keeping their posture strong without feeling too tight and constrictive.
 If you are looking to upgrade your weightlifting equipment even more, then make sure you read our weightlifting shoes review.

-Powerlifters, rejoice; you’re able to grab this in a few different colors, and it looks boss no matter which one you go with.
-Comfort is one of the biggest things you need to pay attention to, which is why Flexz put suede lining inside, and durable stitching along the exterior.
-It’s not just about the material, it’s ensuring that material isn’t going to shift around majorly while you’re using the belt.
-This also comes USAPL and IPF compliant, making it a stellar belt for weightlifting competitions around the country.
-Flexa also slapped a lifetime warranty on this belt, with a no-hassle return policy that makes them one of the most customer-oriented companies on this list.
-Make sure it is always handy, in your gym bag, when you hit the gym.
+If you’re the kind of lifter who likes to coordinate, you’re going to love this lifting belt.
+This one comes in a variety of colors, so you can dial in your kit.
+Flexz also put comfort at the forefront, putting suede lining inside.
+Plus, the durable stitching along the exterior ensures that you won’t have to replace it any time soon.
+This makes a great powerlifting belt as well, because it’s USAPL and IPF compliant, making it a stellar belt for powerlifting and olympic weightlifting competitions around the country.
+Flexa also slapped a lifetime warranty on this belt.
+This, along with a no-hassle return policy that makes them one of the most customer-oriented companies on this list.
+Make sure it is always handy in your gym bag, when you hit the gym.

 Comes with a no-hassle lifetime guarantee